Will Homeowners' Insurance Cover Damage to My Barn?

 - Swimming pools

 Coverage also depends on what sort of cause contributed to the damaging of your barn.
 Different insurance policies are offered for specific kinds of accidents that may not be covered by general homeowners' insurance.
-If your barn was damaged by a flood for example, you may need to possess flood insurance for your barn to be covered, unless provisions for flood damage are included in your current plan.
+If a flood damaged your barn, for example, you may need to possess flood insurance for your barn to be covered, unless provisions for flood damage are included in your current plan.
 Again, it depends on which homeowners' insurance policy you possess, so if you have a question regarding coverage, consult your broker.